What a Changing Federal Reserve Means for Your Money

 Trump criticised Powell throughout his first term and into his second.
 Markets largely ignored those criticisms because they were seen as political theatre rather than credible action.
 This time is different in three specific ways that markets are only beginning to fully price.

-First, the DOJ criminal investigation is unprecedented in the history of the Federal Reserve.
-No previous administration has deployed criminal prosecution machinery against a sitting Fed Chair.
-The investigation — which a federal judge has already described as appearing to be a pretext for political harassment — represents a qualitative escalation beyond previous rhetorical criticism.
+First, the institutional scrutiny is unprecedented in the history of the Federal Reserve.
+No previous administration has deployed formal legal proceedings against a sitting Fed Chair.
+The investigation — which a federal judge has already described as appearing to be a pretext for political pressure — represents a qualitative escalation beyond previous rhetorical criticism.

 Second, Powell's term expires May 15 — less than four weeks away.
 Kevin Warsh, Trump's nominee for Fed Chair, has not yet been confirmed by the Senate.
 This creates a specific legal ambiguity about who leads the Fed in late May that has no clear precedent and no clean resolution.
 The Supreme Court is simultaneously deciding whether the president has authority to remove independent agency officials — a ruling that could fundamentally reshape the institutional landscape of American monetary policy.